Eight Best HR Resources

 Further Reading

-The primary role of human resources in risk management deals with employment practices; not getting trapped in wage and hour claims, discrimination and harassment litigation, and wrongful termination lawsuits.
-Then there's leave management, includi...
+The primary role of human resources in risk management focuses on employment practices: avoiding wage-and-hour claims, discrimination and harassment litigation, and wrongful termination lawsuits.
+Leave management — including ADA and FMLA — is also ...

-Safety in your everyday small business operations is essential for your employees, customers and success.
-Understanding and maintaining safety guidelines can be challenging, though.
-OSHA offers numerous resources that benefit your company.
-Take advan...
+Safety in everyday small business operations is essential for employees, customers and long-term success.
+Understanding and maintaining safety guidelines can be challenging, and OSHA offers resources designed to help employers prevent workplace inj...

 Seth Godin defines the new American Dream as: "Be remarkable.
 Be generous.
 Make art.
 Connect people and ideas."
 Today's strategic HR executive embraces this concept.
 As I see it, four attributes or characteristics make or break an HR executive's ab...